Another story from the hotel now. We’ve already heard about the real hauntings that I

 “Answer this question first, then we’ll talk,” she says.

-And I know what’s coming before Iggy Pop opens his skinny mouth and I know, I know I’m supposed to be all Joseph Campbell’s Hero’s Journey and refuse the fucking call, but I’m tired of fucking prostitutes and I can already imagine watching society making the same fucking mistakes and me not forming any real relationships and any I do stumble into end with me having to watch people I actually give a fuck about die so when he says, “We’re getting a group together.
+And I know what’s coming before Iggy Pop opens his skinny mouth and I know, I know I’m supposed to be all Joseph Campbell’s Hero’s Journey and refuse the fucking call, but I’m tired of fucking prostitutes and I can already imagine watching society making the same fucking mistakes over and over and me not forming any real relationships and any I do stumble into end with me having to watch people I actually give a fuck about die so when he says, “We’re getting a group together.
 It’s serious shit.
 Serious enough to get you killed,” I look him square in the eyes and smile.

 Iggy stares back at me expressionless, “You look like you’re gonna say yes, and you don’t know what it is yet.”